cesc1989/apuntes/Luna/Backend/Appointments/Send Intake Form to Patient.md

 # Sending Intake Form to Patient

 > [!Note]
 > The Intake Form is created after the care plan is created.
-See [[Where are forms created and read from?]]
+See [[General Flow to Create Forms]]

 After an "initial" appointment is created an email with the Intake Form is sent to the patient.
 This happens in an after create commit:
 ```ruby